iolandasb/JavaScript_Programming_Object_Orientation/README.md

 # JavaScript_Programming_Object_Orientation
-Creation of bank account system with object-oriented concepts in JavaScript.
+Creation of bank account system and registration of employees with object-oriented concepts in JavaScript.

 # Conceitos e Funcionalidades